Holy Spirit Advantage Prophetic Ministries

 obvious that the whole mind and soul would be focused on the worldly wealth you have stored for yourself.
 If that is all

 your eye can see, then there also will the focus of your heart be.
-In other words, if it is only the wealth you massed up
+Mammon, i.e, wealth, property, or money.
+Being

-wealth is what makes the difference.
-Under the Lordship of Christ, it is good; not under the Lordship of Christ, it
+wealthy is neither bad nor good.; how one uses his wealth is what makes the difference.
+Under the Lordship of Christ,

-becomes an impediment, a handicap to one’s Christian life.
-You cannot love God and money at the same time.
+it is good; not under the Lordship of Christ, it becomes an impediment, a handicap to one’s Christian life.
+You cannot

+love God and money at the same time.
+The tendency is that you would love and serve one more than the other.
 The

-tendency is that you would love and serve one more than the other.
-The Christian may use money as the Lord provides,

-not love or serve it.
-The Christian must learn to know where to draw the line when ever money is the issue at hand.
+Christian may use money as the Lord provides, not love or serve it.
+The Christian must learn to know where to draw the

 Faith Versus Anxiety